The Third Alarm (1922 film)

-The Third Alarm is a 1922 American silent melodrama film directed by Emory Johnson.
-Emilie Johnson, Emory's mother, wrote both the story and screenplay.
-The film's "All-Star" cast features Ralph Lewis, Johnnie Walker, and Emory Johnson's wife Ella Hall.
-The film was released on January 7, 1923.
+The Third Alarm is a 1922 American silent melodrama directed by Emory Johnson.
+FBO released the film in January 1923.
+The film's "All-Star" cast included Ralph Lewis, Johnnie Walker, and Johnson's wife, Ella Hall.
+Emilie Johnson, Johnson's mother, wrote both the story and screenplay.
+The Third Alarm was the second picture in Johnson's eight-picture contract with FBO.

 Dan McDowell was a veteran fireman and driver of a horse-drawn Fire Engine.
 The department motorizes the station's equipment.
 Dan cannot master the driving skills needed to operate the new motorized vehicles.
 The fire chief retires Dan with a small pension.
 Johnny, Dan's son, is studying to become a doctor.
-Dan had supported his son's ambitions but now cannot support his family and Johnnie's schooling.
+Dan supported his son's ambitions but could not keep his family and Johnnie's schooling.
 He takes a job digging ditches.
 Circumstances befall Dan, and he lives through various misfortunes.
-Johnnie, no longer able to afford medical school, takes a job as a fireman.
+Johnnie, no longer able to afford medical school, works as a fireman.
 All storylines converge as a three-alarm fire breaks out.
 This Melodrama has a predictable happy ending.